HMS Buffalo

 Kurt Bennett

-Also holds a PhD candidate at Flinders University, South Australia.
-He has wide ranging experience working in the Australasian region, both in consulting and academic research, and has collaborated on several different international maritime projects.
+Also holds a Masters in maritime archaeology at Flinders University, South Australia.
+He has wide ranging consulting and academic research experience in the Australasian region and has collaborated on several international maritime projects, ranging from in situ shipwreck preservation projects to recording submerged prehistoric sites.

 Kurt is an active member of the archaeological community in Australasia, and includes membership with the Australasian Institute for Maritime Archaeology, the New Zealand Archaeological Association and the Royal Society Te Apārangi.

-Kurt’s own research focuses on vessels dated between the eighteenth and nineteenth centuries, with specific interests in shipwright behaviour, technology, hull assembly, vessel development and abandonment studies. https://flinders.academia.edu/KurtBennett
+Kurt’s PhD research focused on British colonial vessels dated between the eighteenth and nineteenth centuries, with specific interests in shipwright behaviour, technology, hull assembly and vessel development.

 Matthew Gainsford